csc-training/summerschool/gpu-hip/docs/05-multi-gpu.md

 ```
 hipError_t hipGetDeviceProperties(struct hipDeviceProp *prop, int device)
 ```
-In OpenMP, `require` clause can be used to verify the device properties, eg,
+In OpenMP, `requires` clause can be used to verify the device properties, eg,
 ```
 #pragma omp requires unified_shared_memory
 ```